1967 Intercontinental Cup: First leg

 French sports newspaper L'Equipe described the atmosphere at the game as "incredible", but noted that the match was marred by too many fouls in a "furious battle".
 L'Equipe added that Celtic "dominated their rivals territorially" and won in "extremely difficult circumstances".
 Spanish sports newspaper Marca praised Racing Club's defence and their success in largely stifling Celtic's attacking play.
-The Gazetta Dello Sport were more critical of Celtic, stating the Scots win on the night "did not enchant anyone" and that Celtic were "lucky" to defeat Racing Club.
+The Gazzetta Dello Sport were more critical of Celtic, stating the Scots win on the night "did not enchant anyone" and that Celtic were "lucky" to defeat Racing Club.

 Details

 Second leg

 In the lead up the second leg, Racing Club found themselves in a form slump.
 The club had lost four successive games (including the first leg in Scotland) and failed to score in any of them.
 Defender Miguel Mori then suffered an allergic reaction to a pain-killing injection and was ruled out for the second leg.

 The return match in Buenos Aires was the first time that Celtic had crossed the Equator, with the journey comprising a 20-hour flight from Scotland.
 Celtic captain Billy McNeill described Celtic's initial welcome in Argentina as being very warm and friendly.
 However, by the time of the game the crowd in the stadium were considerably more hostile, with McNeill later describing the reception at El Cilindro as "nothing short of horrific".
+There were at least 120,000 spectators in the stadium, making it the association football match with the largest attendance in Argentina's history.

 Amidst a volatile atmosphere in the stadium, trouble flared even before kick-off.
 As Celtic goalkeeper Ronnie Simpson lined up in goal, he was struck on the head by an object thrown from the terracing.
 Simpson was badly dazed and had to be replaced in goal by substitute John Fallon.
 Simpson believed he had been struck by a bottle, but others said it was a stone fired from a catapult.